The Dalkey Archive: Plot summary

+Mick’s plan is to foil De Selby and introduce Joyce to the Jesuits before taking a new direction in his own life, which he does but not in the way he planned.

 Many prominent elements of the book, particularly De Selby himself, the eccentric policemen, and the atomic theory of the bicycle, were taken from O'Brien's much earlier novel The Third Policeman, because he had not been able to find a publisher for it.
 The latter novel was published posthumously.